israfiel-a/azalea/README.md

 ----------

 #### Compilation
 You can compile Azalea via the [CMake](https://en.wikipedia.org/wiki/CMake) build system.
-You can build the Azalea compiler interface as either a [shared](https://en.wikipedia.org/wiki/Shared_library) or [static](https://en.wikipedia.org/wiki/Static_library) library to link to your own compiler implementations (if, for some reaosn, you wish to create a compiler for this monstrous language).
+You can build the Azalea compiler interface as either a [shared](https://en.wikipedia.org/wiki/Shared_library) or [static](https://en.wikipedia.org/wiki/Static_library) library to link to your own compiler implementations (if, for some reason, you wish to create a compiler for this monstrous language).

 ```bash
 BUILD_TYPE=Release